AndresDuque/andresduque.github.io/_posts/2020-01-09-Hey-there!-Welcome to my blog.md

 Hey there!

-My name is Andrés Duque and I created this websited by change.
-I wanted to learn about web development (and I still need to learn more).
+My name is Andrés Duque and I created this website by change.
+I wanted to learn about web development (and I still want to learn more).
 I am a kind of a guy which learns by doing, So, I said to myself "Why don't you create a blog?
 It's kind of the easiest thing I could do, and when it's done, it's done.
 Basically I just need to make some front-end structure, I need no database.
 That's already a huge plus."
-I mainly develop desktop applications or work in R&d with C++ and I never had the opportunity to spend time learning web development, now I have it, so I didn't have excuse to not get down to work!
+I mainly develop desktop applications or work in R&d with C++ as main programming language (sometimes using Python for mocking up some research).
+I never had the opportunity to spend time learning web development, now I have it, so I didn't have excuse to not get down to work!

 As you can see, I was able to create this website.
 I hosted it on github pages and I was able to put it on a domain.
 I had no idea about hosting, any web development and deployment, so for me it's quite an achievement.